rust-lang/rfcs/text/0000-eye-of-sauron.md

 Indexing is included in this feature basically because it behaves like the other operators.
 It's possible that this should not be done.

-### Different way to pick the adjustment list
+### Different way to pick the adjustment

-Lexicographic ordering feels like the right way to pick the adjustment list, but it might have unexpected edge cases which might justify a more complicated ordering.
+Lexicographic ordering feels like the right way to pick the adjustment, but it might have unexpected edge cases which might justify a more complicated ordering.

 ### Extended arithmetic fixup